vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_commands_code.md

 ```

 As the command pool is the most recent Vulkan object, we need to destroy it before the other objects.
-Its not possible to individually destroy VkCommandBuffer, as destroying their parent pool will destroy all of the command buffers allocated from it.
+It's not possible to individually destroy VkCommandBuffer, as destroying their parent pool will destroy all of the command buffers allocated from it.

-VkQueue-s also cant be destroyed, as, like with the VkPhysicalDevice, they arent really created objects, more like a handle to something that already exists.
+VkQueue-s also can't be destroyed, as, like with the VkPhysicalDevice, they aren't really created objects, more like a handle to something that already exists.

 Now that we have the Queue and the CommandBuffer, we are ready to start executing commands, but their usability will be limited, as we still lack the structures needed to execute graphics commands.